emareg/acamedic/Readme.md

 ## Motivation for this Dictionary

 For spell checking of academic documents, it is not useful if dictionaries include words such as `thee` or `wee`.
 They will most likely mask a spelling error of the words `the` or `we`.
-Since they are archaic words, probably no one is going to write them but rather read them in some historic text fragments.
+Since they are archaic or words, probably no one is going to write them but rather read them in some historic text fragments.
 And even if you write them, a spelling error of these words will most likely be masked by other words because instead of `wee` there is `we`, `see`, or `weed`.

 Furthermore, the standard dictionaries include a lot of problematic words, such as `wit`, `dome`, or `wont`.